Sequential generalized measurements: Asymptotics, typicality and emergent projective measurements

 For general cases, we divide the index set $A=\{1,\cdots,d\}$ into $s (\leq d)$ disjoint subsets $A_1,\cdots,A_s$, with the corresponding cardinalities (number of elements) being $d_1,\cdots,d_s$, satisfying $\sum_{i=1}^s d_i=d$.
 Then divide the set of unit vectors $C=\{\mathbf{c}_{j}\}_{j=1}^{d}$ into $s$ disjoint subsets $C_1,\cdots,C_s$ with $C_k=\{\mathbf{c}_{j}|j\in A_k\}$.
 This division should ensure that the unit vectors in each subset are the same up to some phase factors but are different from any other unit vectors in other subsets, i.e. $C_k=\{\widetilde{\mathbf{c}}_k e^{i\varphi_{j}}|j\in A_k\}$ but $\widetilde{\mathbf{c}}_p \neq\widetilde{\mathbf{c}}_q e^{i\varphi}$ for any $\varphi$ and $p,q\in[1,s]$.
 This implies that $|ij\rangle\rangle$ with $i,j\in A_k$ is either a fixed point ($\varphi_i=\varphi_j$) or a rotating point ($\varphi_i\neq\varphi_j$).

-The division of the index set also partitions the Hilbert space $\mathcal{H}$ of the quantum system into the direct sum of $s$ subspaces, $\mathcal{H}=\mathcal{H}_1\oplus\cdots\oplus\mathcal{H}_s$, where $\mathcal{H}_k=\{{\rm Span}\{|j\rangle\}|j\in A_k\}$ with rank-$d_k$ projection $P_k=\sum_{j\in A_k}|j\rangle\langle j|$.
+The division of the index set also partitions the Hilbert space $\mathcal{H}$ of the quantum system into the direct sum of $s$ subspaces, $\mathcal{H}=\mathcal{H}_1\oplus\cdots\oplus\mathcal{H}_s$, where $\mathcal{H}_k={\rm Span}\{|j\rangle|j\in A_k\}$ with rank-$d_k$ projection $P_k=\sum_{j\in A_k}|j\rangle\langle j|$.
 Thus the measurement operators in Eq. (\ref{Mt}) can be written in a compact matrix form, $\mathbf{M}=\widetilde{\mathbf{C}}\widetilde{\mathbf{P}}$, where $\widetilde{\mathbf{C}}=[\widetilde{\mathbf{c}}_1,\cdots, \widetilde{\mathbf{c}}_s]$ and $\widetilde{\mathbf{P}}=[\widetilde{P}_1,\cdots, \widetilde{P}_s]^T$ with $\widetilde{P}_k=\sum_{j\in A_k}e^{i\varphi_j}|j\rangle\langle j|$.
 Note that $\widetilde{P}_k$ is either a projection operator or a unitary operator in $\mathcal{H}_k$, satisfying $\widetilde{P}_k^{\dagger}\widetilde{P}_{k'}=\delta_{kk'}P_k$ and $\sum_{k=1}^s \widetilde{P}_k^{\dagger} \widetilde{P}_k=\mathbb{I}$.
 Such a compact form of $\mathbf{M}$ allows us to extend the above formulation to infinite-dimensional quantum systems \cite{SI}, if we divide the identity operator into a finite set of orthogonal projections.

-\textit{Asymptotics of sequential POVMs}.
-Sequential POVMs correspond to sequential applications of the quantum channel $\hat{\Phi}$ [Fig. \ref{SGM}{(a)}].
+\textit{Asymptotics of sequential GMs}.
+Sequential non-selective GMs correspond to sequential applications of the quantum channel $\hat{\Phi}$ [Fig. \ref{SGM}{(a)}].
 Previous works have studied the asymptotic behaviors of sequential general quantum channels \cite{Albert2019,Burgarth2013,Novotny2018,Blume2010}, mostly trying to find which information from an initial state can be preserved during the process.